 Compliance with Customs and EPA Regulations

-The process of legally importing a vehicle from Japan to the United States is complex, with many hoops.
-Federal regulations strictly prohibit registering any motor vehicle that does not comply with all applicable Environmental Protection Agency (EPA) emissions and Department of Transportation (DOT) safety standards.
+The process of legally importing to the United States is complex, with many hoops.
+Federal regulations strictly prohibit registering any vehicle that does not comply with all applicable Environmental Protection Agency (EPA) emissions and Department of Transportation (DOT) safety standards.

 When working through an experienced importer, they handle the detailed applications and record work necessary to receive an EPA certification of conformity for the specific model being brought into the country.

-This certification and accompanying compliance adjustments, like the replacement of noncompliant parts, can take several months to obtain once the car is located for purchase in Japan.
+This certification and accompanying compliance adjustments, like the replacement of noncompliant parts, can take several months to obtain once the car is located for purchase there.

-Additionally, a 25-year rule exists where vehicles under 25 years old at the time of import require modifications to meet either EPA or National Highway Traffic Safety Administration (NHTSA) regulations regarding safety and emissions.
-Noncompliant cars cannot legally be registered, plated, insured, or driven on public roads, exposing owners to penalties if they circumvent regulations.
+Additionally, a 25-year rule exists where automobiles under 25 years old at the time of import require modifications to meet either EPA or National Highway Traffic Safety Administration (NHTSA) regulations regarding safety and emissions.
+Noncompliant ones cannot legally be registered, plated, insured, or driven on public roads, exposing owners to penalties if they circumvent regulations.

 Potential for Fraud and Misrepresentation